 The hospital staff will first attempt to stabilize life.
 If there is bleeding, steps will be taken to stop the bleeding as quickly as possible.
 This may include doing emergency surgery.
 To help the person breathe, a tube may be placed down the throat and into the lungs.
 Also, fluids and blood will be given to keep the blood pressure stable.

-Depending on the injury, a neurosurgeon (a doctor that specializes in brain and spinal cord surgery) may need to: Remove skull fragments that broke off during the injury—A bullet or other object may also need to be removed.Remove part of the skull (decompressive craniectomy)—The brain often expands and swells after a severe injury.
+Depending on the injury, a neurosurgeon may need to: Remove skull fragments that broke off during the injury—A bullet or other object may also need to be removed.Remove part of the skull (decompressive craniectomy)—The brain often expands and swells after a severe injury.
 Removing a part of the skull gives the brain room to expand.

-Make "burr holes" in the scalp and skull to drain clotting blood (
+Make burr holes in the scalp and skull to drain clotting blood from a

 The doctor may also place monitoring devices in the brain to check the: Pressure in the brainTemperature of the brain and the oxygen levels